Mark Stevens (venture capitalist): Philanthropy

 In 2004, Stevens and his wife Mary donated $22 million to the University of Southern California and to help found the USC Stevens Institute for Technology Commercialization to advance engineering within the USC Viterbi School of Engineering.
 It was later renamed USC Stevens Center for Innovation, having expanded its scope to include other disciplines.

 In 2015, Stevens and his wife donated $50 million to endow and name the USC Mark and Mary Stevens Neuroimaging and Informatics Institute.
-The Institute's goal is to enhance knowledge of brain science through the application of imaging and information technologies.
-In 2017, the Institute received FDA clearance for clinical use of the first seven-Tesla MRI scanner in North America.
-In 2019, the Institute, along with the Michael J. Fox Foundation for Parkinson's Research, announced the addition of more than 108 terabytes of RNA sequencing data to its open access portal associated with the Parkinson's Progression Markers Initiative.
+The institute's goal is to enhance knowledge of brain science through the application of imaging and information technologies.
+In 2017, the institute received FDA clearance for clinical use of the first seven-Tesla MRI scanner in North America.
+In 2019, the institute, along with the Michael J. Fox Foundation for Parkinson's Research, announced the addition of more than 108 terabytes of RNA sequencing data to its open access portal associated with the Parkinson's Progression Markers Initiative.

 Stevens is a member of the USC Viterbi School of Engineering Board of Councilors and, since 2001, the USC Board of Trustees.
 He previously served on the board of trustees of the Menlo School in Menlo Park, California.

+Mark and his wife Mary Stevens are also signatories of The Giving Pledge (their pledge page) which was started by Warren Buffet and Bill Gates.
+They note on their own charitable website that they are just getting started with their giving.

 Golden State Warriors

-Stevens became an investor in the Golden State Warriors of the NBA in 2013 by purchasing shares formerly held by Vivek Ranadive.
+Stevens became an investor in the Golden State Warriors of the NBA in 2013 by purchasing shares formerly held by Vivek Ranadivé.
 He was ejected from Oracle Arena during Game 3 of the 2019 NBA Finals, after an altercation with Kyle Lowry of the Toronto Raptors.
 The Warriors, as well as the league, eventually banned Stevens for a year from all games, arenas, and team activities.
 He was also fined $500,000 for the incident.
 Stevens reached out to Lowry and attempted to directly apologize to him along with other members of the Raptors and Warriors organizations and he expressed gratitude to those who accepted his calls.
 A 2016 New York Times analysis of the team's value suggested it had more than doubled from Stevens’ 2013 investment.

+Personal life

+Stevens is married to Mary Virginia Mathews.
+The couple have three children together, and currently reside in Atherton, California.